2019/2024 Updates

 Northwest Trail

-The site of Fort Z, the Georgia Tech Library, is currently closed to traffic because of building gutting and renovation in progress.
+The site of Fort Z, the Georgia Tech Library, has been closed since 2019 to traffic because of building gutting and renovation in progress.
 Other construction in the area continues unabated, further obscuring the view of the Line.
 You can park and walk up the steep hill to see the Steps and grounds.

 Fort X (Fort Hood) has been completely renovated and is now a GT Environmental campus building.
 The plaque is still there, though moved slightly, and the gates are frequently open and therefore the plaque and the ridge behind the building are still often accessible.